 A RAID setup gives a higher level of security against hard disk failures and increased speed on read operations.

 If you use Zentyal as a gateway or firewall, you will need at least two network cards, but if you use it as a standalone server, one network card is enough.
 If you have two or more Internet connections, use one network card for each router or connect them to one network card keeping them in the same subnet.
-VLAN is also an option.
+Using VLANs is also an option.

 For a general purpose server with normal usage patterns, these are the recommended minimum requirements: